-Pod Volunteer will be launching a bursary scheme with 2 bursaries awarded each year.
+Pod Volunteer has a bursary scheme with 2 bursaries awarded each year.
 You may also be able to apply for external grants or bursaries.

 We also have a comprehensive fundraising guide offering lots of ideas and advice - contact us if you would like a copy.

 Once you have been accepted, we ask for a deposit to secure your place.
 The deposit is £200 per project per person and comes off the price of the project (it is not an additional payment).

 The balance of payment is required 8 weeks before your project start date.

-We accept payment by bank transfer, cheque or debit / credit card (via PayPal).
-There is an additional fee for card payments.
+We accept payment by bank transfer, cheque or debit / credit card.

 Yes, Pod Volunteer is a member of The Association of Bonded Travel Organisers Trust Limited (ABTOT) which provides financial protection.